 The presence, in person or by proxy, of the holders of a majority of the votes eligible to be cast by the holders of Common Stock and Class B Common Stock voting together as a class is necessary to constitute a quorum at the Annual Meeting of Stockholders.
 Directors are elected by a plurality of the votes cast at a meeting at which a quorum is present.
 The affirmative vote of holders of a majority of the total votes of the Company's Common Stock and Class B Common Stock, voting together as a single class, present in person or by proxy and entitled to vote at the 2003 Annual Meeting of Stockholders is required to re-approve the Company's Annual Bonus Plan.
-The proposal to declassify the Company's Board of Directors requires both the affirmative vote of not less than two-thirds of all the shares of the Company's Common Stock and Class B Common Stock, voting together as a single class, outstanding and entitled to vote at the 2003 Annual Meeting of the Stockholders and the affirmative vote of holders of a majority of the total votes of the Company's Common Stock and Class B Common Stock, voting together as a single class, present in person or by proxy and entitled to vote at the 2003 Annual Meeting of Stockholders.
+The proposal to declassify the Company's Board of Directors requires both the affirmative vote of not less than two thirds of all the shares of the Company's Common Stock and Class B Common Stock, voting together as a single class, outstanding and entitled to vote at the 2003 Annual Meeting of the Stockholders and the affirmative vote of holders of a majority of the total votes of the Company's Common Stock and Class B Common Stock, voting together as a single class, present in person or by proxy and entitled to vote at the 2003 Annual Meeting of Stockholders.
 An abstaining vote counts towards establishing a quorum, but its effects on the actual vote counts differs depending on the subject matter of the vote.
 In the election of directors, an abstaining vote is not counted and therefore has no effect on the election; however, in a vote on the other proposals to be considered at the meeting, an abstaining vote has the effect of a vote against the proposal.
 A broker non-vote counts towards establishing a quorum.
-In the proposal to declassify the Company's Board of Directors, broker non-vote are not included in the tabulation of the voting results and therefore do not affect the outcome of the vote.
+In the proposals for the election of directors and re-approval of the Company's Annual Bonus Plan and in connection with the second vote described above with respect to the proposal to declassify the Company's Board of Directors, broker non-votes are not included in the tabulation of the voting results and therefore do not affect the outcome of the vote.
 However, for purposes of the first vote described above with respect to the proposal to declassify the Company's Board of Directors, a broker non-vote has the effect of a vote against the proposal.
-A broker non-vote described above with respect to the proposal to declassify the Company's Board of Directors, a broker non-vote has the effect of a vote
+A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular matter because the nominee does not have discretionary voting power for that particular matter and has not received instructions from the beneficial owner.

-The Board of Directors has been informed that J. Frank Harrison, III intends to vote an aggregate of 1,985,298 shares of the Company's Common Stock and 2,399,250 shares of the Company's Class B Common Stock FOR electing the Board of Directors' nominees for director, FOR approval of amendments to the Company's Restated Certificate of Incorporation and Amended and Restated Bylaws to declassify the Company's Board of Directors so that each director would stand for re-election on an annual basis and FOR re-approval of the Company's Annual Bonus Plan.
+The Board of Directors has been informed that J. Frank Harrison, III intends to vote an aggregate of 1,985,298 shares of the Company's Common Stock and 2,399,250 shares of the Company's Class B Common Stock (representing an aggregate of 91.4% of the total voting power as of the record date) FOR electing the Board of Directors' nominees for director, FOR approval of amendments to the Company's Restated Certificate of Incorporation and Amended and Restated Bylaws to declassify the Company's Board of Directors so that each director would stand for re-election on an annual basis and FOR re-approval of the Company's Annual Bonus Plan.